NikNazarov/TorchPIV/README.md

 2. Install pytorch with GPU support https://pytorch.org/ .
 Matching your CUDA version is not critical since PyTorch installs it's own cudatoolkit.
 3. In your environment or command line <code>pip install -r /path/to/requirements.txt </code>
 If you facing some troubles try to <code>pip install "module"</code> manually for each line
-4. Compile cython code with <code>python setup.py build_ext --inplace </code>.
-Cython compiler may throw an error because it needs Visual Studio Build Tools for this code.
-The compiler will provide a link to the Build Tools download page.

 Tested on Windows